-2009: Hamid made United history on 9/2/09, when he became the first D.C.
+2009: Hamid made United history on Sept.
+2 by becoming the first D.C.
 United Academy player to sign with the first team.
-As the first player to come up through the club’s youth system, Hamid was only available for non-League games during the 2009 season and did not see any playing time.
+As the first player to come up through the club’s youth system, Hamid was only available for non-League games during the 2009 season.
+He did not see any playing time

 Following the 2017 season, Bill Hamid left D.C.
 United for FC Midtjylland in the Danish first tier.
 While in Denmark, Hamid would make four appearances for the reserves, recording two clean sheets.
 The goalkeeper made three appearances for the senior squad before returning to United on Aug.
 8, 2018.

 The goalkeeper has earned Youth National Team experience, spending time with the United States U-18 and U-20 National Teams.
 In 2008, he traveled to Portugal with the U-20 team to play in the Campos Verdes International Tournament.
 Hamid was also part of the United States squad that went to Mexico for the Copa Chivas.
 Hamid was rewarded for his success in MLS with his first senior call-up to the U.S. Men’s National Team on Aug.
 10, 2011 for a friendly with Mexico.
 Hamid went on to become Jürgen Klinsmann’s de facto backup for starting goalkeeper Tim Howard throughout the year.
 In total, Hamid was on the bench for five U.S. friendlies in 2011.
 Hamid earned his first cap with the senior U.S. Men’s National Team, as he kept a clean sheet in a 1-0 win over Venezuela Jan.
 22, 2012.
 Following a successful 2019 season in MLS, Hamid was invited to the USMNT's annual training camp in January.
 The goalkeeper has now made seven career appearances for the USMNT, recording four clean sheets.